Shunga Woodblock Print Value Guide

 The typical price range for Shunga Woodblock Print is $800 - $1,000 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The reputation and fame of the specific ukiyo-e artist or school responsible for the design.
+• The reputation of the ukiyo-e artist and the complexity of the multi-color woodblock printing process.

 How to Identify Shunga Woodblock Print?